-Year-Round and Media Service Begins
+Traditional Media Service

 In 1971, the company expanded its operations to a year-round service and began using the AccuWeather® brand name.
 The first radio station to be served by AccuWeather was WARM-AM in Wilkes-Barre/Scranton, PA, and the first television station served was WPVI-TV in Philadelphia, in 1972.
 Another early radio customer was WINS in New York City.
 Five of the first seven broadcast stations served by AccuWeather in the early 1970s, remain customers today.

-AccuWeather began to supply turnkey weather solutions to cable channels in 1996, with the introduction of Local Cable Weather™.
+AccuWeather provided turnkey weather solutions to cable channels in 1996, with the introduction of Local Cable Weather™.
 Significantly enhanced in 2000 as Local Digital Weather™, the system was soon on the air as the Local AccuWeather Channel™ for WFMZ-TV.
-In 2003, AccuWeather posted yet another milestone as the first vendor to provide native high definition weather via our Local Digital Weather HD system and service.
-This new technology went on air immediately with Cablevision's VOOM direct broadcast satellite network.
+Another notable milestone for AccuWeather in 2003, was being the first vendor to provide native high definition weather through our Local Digital Weather HD system and service.
+This innovative technology immediately went on-air with Cablevision's VOOM, Direct Broadcast Satellite Network.

 AccuWeather further expanded its television broadcast capabilities with the launch of the 24/7 AccuWeather Network on the Verizon FiOS cable system in March 2015.
 Featuring “All Weather, All the Time”™ information-based weather, the network complements our existing broad multimedia reach across newspapers, radio stations, local television stations, digital signage, online, mobile, apps, and more.
 It provides up-to-the-minute national, regional, and local weather updates with the most accurate forecasts.

-AccuWeather began to offer weather information over the Internet in 1995, selling content to Internet sites with the development of the AccuNet® and netWeather™ Internet services.
+AccuWeather then began to offer weather information over the Internet in 1995, selling content to Internet sites with the development of the AccuNet® and netWeather™ Internet services.

 AccuWeather.com® first appeared on the Internet as a free site in 1996 and was followed the next year by the introduction of our first premium site, and by the launch of AccuWeather.com Professional in 2003.
 The website launched streaming video in 2000, followed by the AccuWeather.com Desktop™ bug in 2002, and a variety of other features in 2005.

 In 1997, AccuWeather introduced WeatherPager®, an alert service issued to pagers.
 AccuWeather continued to expand its offerings in the arena of proactive electronic notification with the addition of AccuWeather.com Alert™ email services in 2001.
 AccuWeather began service to PDAs and cell phones in 2002 and, in 2003, AccuWeather's graphical weather content for wireless devices won the "Best of Show" award at Internet World Essentials.

-Among the other important innovations developed for commercial customers were the Window of Movement™ display (now called Forecast Eye Path™), developed in 1981 for our hurricane / tropical storm warning customers, and the first graphical representation of the forecast path of tropical storms.
+Important innovations developed for commercial customers include the Window of Movement™ display (now called Forecast Eye Path™), developed in 1981 for our hurricane / tropical storm warning customers, and the first graphical representation of the forecast path of tropical storms.
 The AccuWeather Fax™ product, introduced in 1992, put the AccuWeather forecast on the front desks of 2,000 hotels across the country.
 1-900-Weather, introduced by AccuWeather in 1989 under sponsorship of American Express, was the first weather forecast service that used audiotex technology, combining prerecorded words and phrases to create the audio forecasts.
 The version of this service we created for AccuWeather, AccuCall 2000™, won the "1994 Golden Phone" award as the best general news service available by telephone.
 In 2005, our innovative use of GIS (Geographic Information Systems) was recognized with the first ESRI Special Achievement in GIS Award ever awarded to a weather company.

 In 2002, AccuWeather invented the patent-pending AccuPOP™, the first multi-period three-hour probability of precipitation, and in 2004 AccuWeather initiated the patent-pending StormRisc™, a clear and succinct summary of severe weather threats.